liam-wiltshire/talks/learning/content.md

 ???

-- Tebex became an Overwolf company in February this year
+- Tebex became an Overwolf company in February this year, and together we aim to supercharge the UGC space
-- We aim to supercharge the UGC space - Overwolf has created the "guild of creators", always looking at ways to support in-game creators of all types
+  - Overwolf has created the "guild of creators", always looking at ways to support in-game creators of all types - modders, map makers, app developers, server owners and more
-  - one day being an "in-game creator" will be recognisable as a career, much like a programmer, or an accountant
+  - one day saying "I'm an in-game creator" as your career will be just as recognisable as a programmer, or an accountant
-- Tebex specifically specialises in payments and gCommerce - we do all the boring 'business' - 100 int'l payment methods, tax, compliance, AML, so our partners can focus on what they do best - making awesome games and experiences
+- Tebex specifically specialises in payments and gCommerce - we do all the boring 'business' stuff - 100 int'l payment methods, tax, compliance, AML, so our partners can focus on what they do best - making awesome games and experiences

 ---